14 Must-Have Craft Tools and Supplies

 A set of high-quality paintbrushes will take you far in your crafting career.

-Not only can you use these paintbrushes for painting and watercolors (duh), but you can also use them for applying mod-podge, stenciling, and creating antique frames.
+Not only can you use these paintbrushes for painting and watercolors (duh), but you can also use them for applying mod-podge, stenciling, and filling in those small little crevices with wood stain.
+Don’t forget to grab stencil brushes too!

 5. Rope